rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

         :id: rat_3MpR8QfHodGT
         :status: draft

-        This is a Subset rule, directly inspired by `INT34-C. Do not shift an expression by a negative number of bits or by greater than or equal to the number of bits that exist in the operand <https://wiki.sei.cmu.edu/confluence/x/ItcxBQ>`_.
+        This is a subset rule, directly inspired by `INT34-C. Do not shift an expression by a negative number of bits or by greater than or equal to the number of bits that exist in the operand <https://wiki.sei.cmu.edu/confluence/x/ItcxBQ>`_.

         Out-of-range shifts are not undefined behavior, but are problematic for the following reasons:

-        *
-          **Inconsistent behavior**

           The behavior of shift operations depends on the compilation mode.
           A shift of an unsigned integer value ``x`` by ``M`` positions:

           ``x << M  // left shift``
           ``x >> M  // right shift``

           has the following behavior: